Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 # Curses
 Not in order
-- Can never orgasm or be aroused
+- Can never be aroused
 - Can never blink
 - Can never interject and interrupt others
 - Can never yell